Jarmill/jarmill.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a Postdoctoral Researcher at the <a href="http://robustsystems.coe.neu.edu/">Robust Systems Laboratory</a> in <a href="https://ece.northeastern.edu/">Northeastern University</a>.
-My thesis topic involves peak estimation and safety analysis (e.g. speed of a car, height of an aircraft, distance to an obstacle) through the use of occupation measures.
+My thesis topic involved peak estimation and safety analysis (e.g. speed of a car, height of an aircraft, distance to an obstacle) through the use of occupation measures.
 My other branch of research involves data-driven control, including the error-in-variables setting in which nontrivial input and measurement noise lead to bilinearities and difficult control problems.

 I received a Bachelors (EE) and a Masters (EE/CE) degree from Northeastern University in 2018, and a PhD (EE) degree from Northeastern University in 2023 (advised by <a href="http://robustsystems.coe.neu.edu/">Mario Sznaier</a>).
 I have always been interested in applied mathematics and PDEs, and was introduced to control theory and sparsity during my co-op at ASML (Veldhoven, NL) in 2016.
 I learned about convex optimization as part of Mario Sznaier's course <a href="/assets/pdf/syll_sparsity_2021.pdf">Big Data, Sparsity, and Control</a> in 2017, for which I later became a teaching assistant.